-After careful consideration, the Audit Committee of the Board has determined that payment of the audit fees as detailed on page 13 of this Circular is in conformance with the independent status of our Company's Auditor.
+After careful consideration, the Audit Committee of the Board has determined that payment of the audit fees as detailed in this Circular is in conformance with the independent status of our Company's Auditor.
 Before engaging the Auditors in additional services, the Audit Committee considers how these services will impact the entire engagement and independence factors.